Ninad007/portfolio/README.md

 -Data analyzed and visualized using business intelligence tool - Power BI.

 ## Sales Dashboard ##
-- Created a dashboard for better visualization and understanding sales with the help of Excel
+-Created a dashboard for better visualization and understanding sales with the help of Excel

 ### Technical Skills ###
 -Programming: Python (Numpy, Pandas, matplotlib.pyplot, seaborn, scikit learn, Tensorflow),JavaScript, SQL.